mo7amedehab97/starbucks-clone/README.md

 - HTML → To build the structure of the page.
 - CSS → To style the application.
-- NPM → To install packages to my inviroment
+- JS → To Create the side navbar in mobile screen